tuProlog/2ppy/README.md

 1. Import `tuprolog.*` modules in your Python scripts
 1. Use the Pythonic API to write, parse or solve your logic programs.
 You can find some examples in the [api tests folder](test/api).
+1. *Known issues*:
+    Some methods called on `tuprolog` types are forwarded to the underlying Java objects.
+This means that the return type of such methods is not always the expected one.
+For example, the `tuprolog.theory.Theory` class has a `getClauses` method that returns an anonymous object tha *should* implement `java.util.Iterable`.
+However, iterating such object from Python will result in an error.
+    In order to avoid this, wrap these anonymous non-iterable objects with `protect_iterable(object: Iterable) -> Iterable` from `tuprolog.jvmutils` before iterating them.
+This will return an iterable object that can be safely iterated from Python.

 ### Use 2PPy as an interactive REPL